Halogen Bulb Ban 2016

 Here's an interesting article from 2016, written by Philips Lighting with further information about the ban and the ErP legislation.

-Upgrading From Halogen to LED
+Upgrading From Halogen to GU10 LED Bulbs

 upgrade from halogen to LED